MichaelRWolf/wendy-ai/notes-from-google-doc.md

 All contained in one tidy .txt session-package file.

-It’ll be formatted so you can copy or download it directly into:
+It'll be formatted so you can copy or download it directly into:

 /70_Video_Audio/MysticRevolution/2022-07-29_MysticRevolution_Ep01_package.txt.

-Go ahead and take your hour — I’ll prepare and hand you the finished file as soon as you’re back. 🌸
+Go ahead and take your hour — I'll prepare and hand you the finished file as soon as you're back. 🌸

 ---
 🐬 You said: